-If you can’t help hearing the strains of Paul Simon‘s 1975 hit “Still Crazy After All These Years” every time you look at a turkey, this anniversary post is for you.
+No one can blame a Paul Simon fan for hearing the strains of his 1975 hit “Still Crazy After All These Years” every time turkey is served.

-Yes, this week we’re celebrating the fact that on Nov.
-20, 1976, Paul Simon walked out in front of a live studio audience for a Saturday Night Live segment that featured him dressed as a turkey and crooning the title track from his latest album.
-Of course, he only made it through a few bars of “Still Crazy,” but the image of Simon in that ridiculous getup remains indelible after all these years (Ha!
-Get it?), partly because it ran so wonderfully counter to his serious persona — something he addressed in the monologue that went along with the skit.
+After all, on Nov.
+20, 1976, Simon walked out in front of a live studio audience for a Saturday Night Live segment that featured him crooning the title track from his latest album – dressed as a certain Thanksgiving-themed flightless bird.
+Of course, he only made it through a few bars of “Still Crazy,” but the image of Simon in that ridiculous turket getup remains indelible after all these years.
+(Ha!
+Get it?)
+Partly, that’s because it ran so wonderfully counter to his serious persona – something he addressed in the monologue that went along with the skit.

 “You know, I said, when the turkey concept was first brought up, I said there’s a very good chance I’m gonna end up looking stupid if I come out wearing it,” Simon told the audience.
 “I mean, everyone said, ‘Oh, it’s Thanksgiving, go ahead.’